 One downside of living in Dolan Springs, however, is that residents on average have to contend with a long commute, spending on average 40.12 minutes every day commuting to work.

-Dolan Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Dolan Springs does not have a public transit system used by locals to get to and from work.

 The education level of Dolan Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.85% of adults 25 and older in Dolan Springs have a college degree.